yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 ### 1. A look at OpenJ9 and AdoptOpenJDK

 <a href="http://www.eclipse.org/openj9/">OpenJ9</a> is an Eclipse open source JVM.
 It resulted from the contribution of IBM's JVM implementation to Eclipse and so has many years of high-volume, high-availability production use behind it.
+Its
-It's low footprint, fast startup and high throughput characteristics make it an ideal choice for cloud-native applications - if you pay for your cloud by memory footprint, this is going to be important to you.
+low footprint, fast startup and high throughput characteristics make it an ideal choice for cloud-native applications - if you pay for your cloud by memory footprint, this is going to be important to you.

 Every JVM needs a class library, and most people don't want to build their own Java distribution.
 The best place to get a build of OpenJ9 is <a href="https://adoptopenjdk.net/">AdoptOpenJDK</a>.
 This provides pre-built binaries of the OpenJDK class libraries with different JVMs.
 The OpenJ9 + OpenJDK builds can be found here: https://adoptopenjdk.net/?variant=openjdk8-openj9 .